skk2010/gigachat/README.md

 ### Image Generation

-GigaChat API will return an image if the POST /chat/completions request receives an appropriate message, for example, "Draw a pink cat".
+GigaChat API will return an image if the `#chat` method receives an appropriate message, for example, "Draw a pink cat".
 Images are generated in binary form in JPG format using the built-in text2image function.

 In response, GigaChat returns the identifier of the created image, which can be downloaded using the `POST /files/:file_id/content` request.